syntaxsurge/lexlink/docs/youtube-demo-script.md

 ## Segment 9 — Compliance ledger & roles (4:40 – 5:20)
 - On-screen: Open `Compliance` to show the full audit trail table.
 Scroll through a couple of payloads.
 - Voice-over: “The compliance tab is the single ledger.
-Every action includes actor address/principal, resource ID, and payload JSON.”
+Every action includes actor principal, resource ID, and payload JSON.”
 - On-screen: Navigate to `Settings`.
 Point out the current session info and the operators table (if logged in as operator).
 - Voice-over: “Roles live in Convex.
 Operators can promote creators or viewers; viewers authenticate with Internet Identity without a wallet.”